DeployQL/LintDB/README.md

 ### Vespa
 Vespa is a robust, mature search engine with many features.
 However, the learning curve to get started and operate Vespa is high.
-With embedded LintDB, there's no setup required. `conda install lintdb` and get started.
+With embedded LintDB, there's no setup required. `conda install lintdb -c deployql` and get started.

 ## Embedded
 ### Chroma